melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ### Fecundity
-Phillips (1964) [-@Phillips1964] reported fecundity for nominal “vermilion” rockfish collected in waters off California.
+Phillips [-@Phillips1964] reported fecundity for nominal “vermilion” rockfish collected in waters off California.
 Based on a sample of 12 fish ranging in size from 315-550 mm total length, he reported the maximum and minimum number of eggs as 1,625,600 and 63,300 per female, respectively.
 Love et al. [-@Love1990b] estimated fecundity of fish in southern California, and reported a allometric fecundity - length relationship (eggs vs. total length, cm) with an exponent of 5.02, suggesting a significant increase in weight-specific fecundity with female size given a roughly cubic weight-length relationship.
 Dick et al. [-@Dick2017] conducted a meta-analysis of Sebastes fecundity-length relationships.
 Insufficient data were available to model the subgenus *Rosicola*, but the predictive distribution of the fecundity-length exponent for the genus as whole centered around a value of 4, supporting a general pattern of increasing weight-specific fecundity among the Sebastes.
 Analyses to date have not examined size-dependent changes in brood frequency for vermilion or sunset rockfishes, i.e. fecundity estimates represent brood fecundity.

 For this assessment, new observations of fecundity at length were supplied by S. Beyer (UCSC / SWFSC, pers. comm.).
 These data were combined with digitized historical data sets mentioned above to estimate a new fecundity-length relationship (Figure \@ref(fig:fitted-fecundity)).
 The relationship between fecundity (millions of eggs) and fork length (cm) estimated from these data and used in the assessment was
  $F = 2.8e^{-9}L^{4.97}$

-The resulting relationship between fecundity by female weight (kg) is in Figure \@ref(fig:fecundity), with spawning output at age is in Figure \@ref(fig:spawnage)).
+The resulting relationship between fecundity by female weight (kg) is in Figure \@ref(fig:fecundity), with spawning output at age is in Figure \@ref(fig:spawnage).